CumulusNetworks/nutanix-demo/README.md

 _Note:_ The Prism services may take 10-15 minutes to start *after* the Nutanix VMs are online.
 Attempting to access the URL before the Prism services are online will result in an error that the page can not be found or `Oops - Server Error` message.

-_Note:_ Prism is only accessable via *HTTPS* and will not redirect from HTTP.
+_Note:_ Prism is only accessible via *HTTPS* and will not redirect from HTTP.
 If you access the Prism IP via HTTP you will receive an `Oops - Server Error` message.

-At the login screen you can login with
+At the login screen, you can login with
 username: `admin`
 password: `1CumulusLinux!`